Live Coding Sessions: Week 3

 Welcome to ENGG1811!

-11 February 2026 11:04AMWelcome to the 26T1 offering of ENGG1811!
-We hope you are ready to learn some computing with us this term.
+We hope you are ready to learn some computing with us for this term.
 We'd like to share some important details with you before the term starts.

-- The course outline is accessible using the top navigation bar.
+- The course outline is available in the navigation bar at the top.

-- Instructions for how to do so are available on the Getting Started page.
+- Instructions on how to do so can be found in the Getting Started page, also available in the navigation bar.